bchillman/kickstarter-analysis/README.md

 ![Theater_Outcomes_vs_Launch.png](https://github.com/bchillman/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)
 This graph shows how many successful, failed, and canceled kickstarters there were that were launched in each month.
 The year filter was not used, however, it could potentially be used to see if more recent Kickstarters followed the same trends that were seen across all years.
 ### Goal Analysis
 Second, the monetary goal of these kickstarters was analyzed.
-First, 12 buckets were made to sort the goal amounts into:
+First, 12 bins were made to sort the goal amounts into:
 1. Less than $1,000
 2. Between $1,000 and $4,999
 3. Between $5,000 and $9,999